shaunfg/bruns-ai/schedules_export/Readme.md

+## Python File to export all Schedules within one revit File

 `simple_schedule_extract.py` - has the python script to extract all necessary schedules from one revit file in one click

 Tutorial to install revit python shell